esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 > NC_045512.2 823 PASS  C T 1199.0  50  0.76      3 5,6,13,26 LOW       LOW   LOW
 > ~~~
 > {: .output}
-> We will have a single dataset as the output, with an added containing the dataset ID taken from the collection element names.
+> We will have a single dataset as the output, with an added column containing the dataset ID taken from the collection element names.
 > ~~~
 > SRR11954102 NC_045512.2  84 PASS  C T  960.0  28  1.0       0 0,0,15,13 MODIFIER  NONE  INTERGENIC
 > SRR11954102 NC_045512.2 241 PASS  C T 2394.0  69  0.971014  0 0,0,39,29 MODIFIER  NONE  INTERGENIC